 If you decide to leave your home, you need to give at least four weeks’ notice.

-You can give notice by printing out or digitally filling in a Tenancy Termination Form and emailing it to hello@trentanddove.org or posting the completed form to us.
+You can give notice by printing out or digitally filling in a tenancy termination form and emailing it to hello@trentanddove.org or posting the completed form to us.

-Your home will be inspected to ensure it has been left in a good condition prior to you ending your tenancy.
+Your home will be inspected to ensure it has been left in good condition prior to you ending your tenancy.
 Your home and garden (if applicable) must be left empty and clean.

 The notice period starts on the Monday after we receive your form.